ATTX-project/ATTX-project.github.io/Import/attx_project/User-guide.md

 ## Transformers

 ATTX transformers create new data.
-New data can be metadata about the datasets or data that is generated through some type of processing, such as linking, reasoning or transformation.
+New data can be metadata about the datasets or data that is generated through some type of processing, such as linking, reasoning or any kind of transformation.

 ### Describe External Data source